Bump version

 git cliff --bumped-version

-Tip: you can also get the bumped version from the context as follows:
+You can also get the bumped version from the context as follows:

 git cliff --unreleased --bump --context | jq -r .[0].version